Join us Monday mornings to spend time together in the Word and prayer.

-Join us on Monday mornings to spend time together in the word and prayer.
 We connect around tables of 3-4 guys to grow in our friendship with God and each other.
-Coffee’s on us and we’d love to see you at the Black Bear Diner from 7:30 - 9:00.
+Breakfast is on us, we’d love to see you at the Black Forest Restaurant located at

 Making disciples of men who love God and people.